-What really struck me is that most of the market players today are opposing those two technologies: “EDI vs. API” and “EDI or API?” are the kind of titles you will always find.
+In my extensive research on wow APIs can leverage EDI, what really struck me is that most of the market players today are opposing those two technologies.
+“EDI vs. API” and “EDI or API?” are the kind of titles you will always find.
 Why is opposing those technologies that appear to be so complementary?

 As far as I can say, we cannot modernize EDI without APIs.
 To put it in a nutshell, I can see three ways to modernize EDI platforms using APIs: